 One belief that I have encountered is that you can’t breastfeed and sleep train your child at the same time.

 The basic argument against breastfeeding is that breast milk is digested quicker, so your baby is hungry more often and wakes up more.
 This allegedly causes your little one to be unable to sleep as well.
 However, the benefits of breastfeeding your child, if you are able, are incredible and generally encouraged.

-So, I am asked, “what’s the point of sleep training if your baby’s nutritional needs prevents them from sleeping through the night?”.
+So, I am asked, “What’s the point of sleep training if your baby’s nutritional needs prevent him or her from sleeping through the night?”

 With my experience as a sleep coach and lactation counselor, I am going to outline a few facts that you should know if you’re breastfeeding and trying to decide whether or not to sleep train your child.

 So, here’s the most interesting fact.
 Ready for it?

 Nobody sleeps through the night.

 Yes, even you and your partner don’t sleep through the night.
 You actually wake up a few times during the night.
 We generally don’t remember those little times that we are awake.

 When we sleep, our bodies go through a natural cycle, involving light sleep and deep sleep (REM sleep).
 We typically move through this 90 to 120-minute cycle four or five times per night.

 Babies’ sleep cycles are shorter than adult ones, around 50 minutes, so they wake up more often in the night.
 Their sleep cycles have longer periods of deep REM sleep, which helps with brain development.
 You can learn more about the difference between adult and baby sleep cycles at the National Sleep Foundation.